-- Please follow the description provided.
+Please follow the description provided.
 (Your authorized KTM workshop will be glad to help.)

-The effect of the low-speed setting can be seen in slow to normal compression of the shock absorber.
+The effect of the low-speed compression adjuster can be seen in slow to normal compression of the shock

-Turn adjusting screw clockwise with a screwdriver as far as the last perceptible click.
+Turn adjusting screw 1 clockwise with a screwdriver as far as the last perceptible click.